iree-org/iree/docs/developers/get_started/getting_started_riscv_cmake.md

 ### Target configuration

-Currently IREE verifies (and tests in CI) two RISC-V targets:
-* RISC-V 64-bit CPU with Linux OS
-* RISC-V 32-bit CPU with "bare-metal" config -- a limited subset of IREE runtime libraries that _can_ run on the bare-metal machine mode (with the machine BSP linker script), but can also run on larger machines without the system library support.
+The following instruction shows how to build for the RISC-V 64-bit Linux machine and 32-bit bare-metal machine.
 For other RISC-V targets, please refer to [riscv.toolchain.cmake](https://github.com/google/iree/blob/main/build_tools/cmake/riscv.toolchain.cmake) as a reference of how to set up the cmake configuration.